AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-fe-nt-external_state_variables-10:

-10. A nonvolatile function shall not have a formal parameter of an effectively volatile type.
+10. A nonvolatile function shall not have a formal parameter (or result) of an effectively volatile type.

 .. _tu-fe-external_state_variables-11: